aerospike-examples/expirable-bin/README.md

 The scan function provides an off-the-shelf routine to reclaim space.
 Execute this batch job occasionally to reclaim space, through Aerospike's UDF Scan functionality.

 The module provides:
-record.put - insert bins with optional time-to-live. record.get - return bins that are not expired. scan - scan the database, rewrite records which expired bins.
+record.put - insert bins with optional time-to-live in seconds, -1 for no expiration.
+record.get - return bins that are not expired.
+scan - scan the database, rewrite records which expired bins.

 Client interface is available for Java, C, Python, and Lua